sam19uel/a_first_md_program/README.md

 For example :
 ### Minimization

-Because I do not choose to put the particles on a lattice, one possibility is that the particles find themselves too close to one another, and this leads to an explosion of the potential energy, so I iterate through the particles and minimize the potential energy by shifting the postiions such that potential energy is minimized for a specific number of steps.
+One possibile danger is that the particles find themselves too close to one another, and this leads to an explosion of the potential energy, so I iterate through the particles and minimize the potential energy by shifting the postiions such that potential energy is minimized for a specific number of steps.
 To do this, there is also a subroutine that calculated the potential energy *pe*, which is a LJ-potential with a cutoff specified by one of the variables of the simulation.

 ```python
 def minimize(self, min_steps, max_dr = 0.15):